aarong/feedme-client/README.md

    The feed data after applying any updates associated with the action.

 4. `oldFeedData` (object)

    The feed data before applying any updates associated with the action.

-##### action:actionName

-Emitted when the server reveals a specific type of action on the feed, specified by `actionName`, provided that the feed is desired `open`.

-Arguments passed to the listeners:

-1. `actionData` (object)

-   The data returned by the server describing the action.

-2. `newFeedData` (object)

-   The feed data after applying any updates associated with the action.

-3. `oldFeedData` (object)

-   The feed data before applying any updates associated with the action.